Key takeaways:

 If you’re not sure it’s a skin tag (other skin growths, like moles, can look similar)

-Burning, which uses an electric current passed through a wire to burn them off
+Burning: A healthcare professional uses an electric current that passes through a wire to burn off a skin tag.

-Many different at-home skin tag removal products are available, but they may not be effective and can have side effects.
-In general, providers don’t recommend that you remove skin tags yourself.
-Some risks of at-home removal include:
+There are many different at-home skin tag removal products.
+But they may not be effective, and they can have side effects.
+In general, healthcare professionals don’t recommend that you remove skin tags yourself.

 Bleeding